• Skip to primary navigation

 Serve the homemade Tagalongs with a big glass of cold milk.

-And marvel how they taste pretty much exactly like those yummy peanut butter patties!
+And marvel how these delicious cookies taste pretty much exactly like those yummy peanut butter patties!

 Everyone I've made these for is shocked by how similar they are to Tagalongs.
 They even look just like them.

-I mean, how could you go wrong with a shortbread cookie topped with peanut butter and sugar and coated entirely in chocolate?
+I mean, how could you go wrong with a shortbread cookie base topped with sweet peanut butter and coated entirely in chocolate?
 You really can't.

 But this definitely means trouble for me and it could for you, too.
 Once you realize how easy these are to make, you'll never have to wait for Girl Scout cookie season again!